FortuneStreetModding/CommunityMaps/Schneggl/README.md

 | 128 |     | Special bonus!
 You receive 55 times the number of shops you own in gold coins from the bank!                     |

 </details>

+### v2
+- increased starting money to 1500
+- replaced 2 vacant plots with properties (owning all 3 inner ones was too insane)

 ### v1
 - Initial Release